Everything You Wanted to Know About Startup Equity and How It Works

 How to Manage Equity When Scaling

 As your startup adds extra layers and evolves, managing equity becomes challenging.
 It turns into a continuous process that requires careful planning, communication, adaptability, and full alignment with the company's vision and objectives.
-Here are some key considerations to include when drafting equity management strategies for your startup.
+Here are some points to note regarding how to split equity in a startup and a few key considerations to include when drafting equity management strategies.

 Tips for drafting an equity management strategy